 Beyond Christmas

-This text is offered as a seasonal reflection — not to argue history or belief, but to remember what humans across cultures have always known about darkness, light, and belonging.
+A seasonal reflection — not to argue history or belief, but to remember what humans across cultures have always known about darkness, light, and belonging.

 Ever heard of Yule, Saturnalia, Yalda, Tōji, the Dongzhi Festival (冬至), or Capac Raymi?